 In larger teaching and rehearsal spaces, and medium-sized performance venues, you often need a larger piano to fill the room with sound, without going as far as a 9ft concert grand.

 The 229cm Kawai GX-7 is ideal for these situations sharing the philosophy and attention to detail of the GX-3, also featured here, but benefitting from the even greater tonal depth, power, and dynamic range offered by the much larger soundboard area and increased string length.
 The

 All GX-Series grand pianos feature Kawai’s premium Neotex key surfaces which enhance the tactile pleasure of playing, and have moisture absorbent characteristics to aid control.
 Also common to the entire GX-Series range are hammers using finest quality, long-haired New Zealand and Australian wool.
 As well as other carefully selected materials and the overall structural rigidity of the instrument, these contribute to the sound of the GX-7, which offers a flexible combination of power, rounded sonority and clarity.

-For those situations where a GX-7 is too large but a GX-3 is too small, the 200cm GX-5 (£29,999 RRP) and 214cm GX-6 (£33,333 RRP) are also available, with the same features on a smaller scale.
+For those situations where a GX-7 is too large but a GX-3 is too small, the 200cm GX-5 (£31,222 RRP) and 214cm GX-6 (£34,444 RRP) are also available, with the same features on a smaller scale.

 Test this instrument for yourself and contact your local Kawai dealer here: www.kawai.co.uk/dealersearch/

 Find out which dealers are selling Kawai pianos in your area by clicking here.